 I guess that’s why on the last day most of the crew had tears in their eyes when it was time to go.
 I didn’t take any pictures or videos then.
 I just wanted to live the moment as a team member, an equal, without that invisible wall that the camera often raises.

 Now I’m back home.
 I have finally finished my selection of photos, my footage have been turned into a great documentary by the friends at The Good Ones (below) and I have finished reading the book too.
-A sad one in many ways which I strongly suggest you to read anyway, just to have a slight feeling of what slavery was about and how much Africans have been scarred by colonization.
+A sad one in many ways which I strongly suggest you to read anyway, just to have a slight feeling of what slavery was about and how much Africans have been left scarred by colonization.

 One last thought comes to my mind now.
 If also our roots are in these lands, shouldn’t we then call Africa "home" and its people "family"?